AsaNeedle/all-tech-is-human-interview/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:1234](http://localhost:1234) to view it in the browser.

-## Todo
-- Add Zod to do type checking of API results
-- Add Cypress for end-to-end testing of core functionality

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+If running the backend using Docker, to access the API creae a .env file in the frontend directory and add `REACT_APP_DB_URL="http://localhost:3000/"`.